CMA-ES

 Disclaimer: We make use of the implementation available at PyPi [20] published by the author Nikolaus Hansen under the BSD license.

-CMA-ES which was proposed in [15].
-Moreover, a comparing review can be found in [16].
+CMA-ES was proposed in [21].
+Moreover, a comparing review can be found in [22].
 CMA-ES stands for covariance matrix adaptation evolution strategy.
 Evolution strategies (ES) are stochastic, derivative-free methods for numerical optimization of non-linear or non-convex continuous optimization problems.
 They belong to the class of evolutionary algorithms and evolutionary computation.
 An evolutionary algorithm is broadly based on the principle of biological evolution, namely the repeated interplay of variation (via recombination and mutation) and selection: in each generation (iteration) new individuals (candidate solutions) are generated by variation, usually in a stochastic way, of the current parental individuals.
 Then, some individuals are selected to become the parents in the next generation based on their fitness or objective function value \(f(x)\).
 Like this, over the generation sequence, individuals with better and better \(f\)-values are generated. (excerpt from Wikipedia).

 [1]: